Columbia Basin Groundwater Monitoring Program

 FIND THE DATA ONLINE

 The foundation of the Program are the well owners who volunteer their wells for monitoring.
 These include municipalities, First Nations, and private landowners.
 To date, Volunteer Observation Wells have been established in collaboration with ʔaq̓am, City of Castlegar, City of Cranbrook, District of Invermere, Kala Geosciences, McDonald Ranch and Lumber, Nature Trust of British Columbia, Selkirk College in Castlegar, Playmor Water Utility, Regional District Central Kootenay, Village of Canal Flats, Village of Radium Hot Springs, Yaq̓it ʔa·knuqⱡi ‘it First Nation, and private landowners throughout the Basin.

-Program & Data Manager
+Data & Field Manager

 Provincial Partner - Ministry of Forests, Lands and Natural Resource Operations